Rigidity of Frameworks Supported on Surfaces: Combinatorial Characterisations of Rigid Frameworks

-It follows from the discussion in the last section that there is a similar combinatorial characterisation for frameworks on concentric cylinders, with statement and proof in the style of Theorem \ref{t:lamanplanesandcylinders}.
+From the discussion in the last section we also obtain a similar combinatorial characterisation for frameworks on concentric cylinders, with statement and proof in the style of Theorem \ref{t:lamanplanesandcylinders}.
+The final ingredient of the proof is to show that Lemma \ref{l:rigidmatrixextension} also holds for the reducible manifold formed by a finite number of concentric cylinders.
+The proof is as before with the following appropriate form of generic point for $\M$.